-The objective of our MSc Species Identification and Survey Skills programme is to prime you for employment as an ecological consultant.
+The objective of our MSc Species Identification and Survey Skills programme is to prime you for employment as a fully skilled field ecologist working as an ecological consultant or conservation ecologist.

-To achieve this, the School of Biological Sciences has teamed up with RSK to deliver a course that precisely provides the skills and knowledge demanded by consultants.
-Most of the 110 taught credits consist of hands-on and field-based training, with no written examinations.
-In addition to the taught component, you will have the opportunity to embark on a six-month work placement with an ecological consultant.
+To achieve this, the School of Biological Sciences has teamed up with ecological consultants at RSK Group Ltd since 2011, and more recently with Aspect Ecology, to deliver a course that provides the skills and knowledge demanded by these industries.
+There is hands-on and field-based training and, in addition to the taught component, you will have the opportunity to embark on a six-month work placement with a leading ecological consultancy.
 A bursary for this period is provided by the employer.

-More than half of all credits on this programme are overseen by consultants when you choose to take a placement and, consequently, this course is unique in the UK.
-As a result of this synergy, the current course employment rate in the ecology and ecological consultancy sectors is 100% (DLHE survey, 2016–17 leavers).
+More than half of all credits on this programme are overseen by consultants when you choose to take a placement, making this course unique in the UK, and the current course employment rate in the ecology and ecological consultancy sectors is 100% (Destinations of Leavers from Higher Education Survey, 2016/17).

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)